Coaching in esports – A review of current litterature 2021

 Results were found through thematic analysis of the interview and observation data.
 The core thematics from the interviews were:

--Communication as the core mechanic.
+-Communication as the core mechanic.– Healthy game culture

 – Language